THE RISKS OF DOING BUSINESS IN LATIN AMERICA

 PROGRAM OVERVIEW

 Doing business in “emerging” markets requires a specific understanding of local and regional contexts.
 These contexts are generally considered riskier than those of more “developed” markets, due to political, economic, social, legal and cultural factors.
-Depending on the perspective of the argentina debt crisisobserver – and his or her creativity and business acumen – these factors may be considered hazards or sources of opportunity, thus giving the notion of “risk” a double meaning.
+Depending on the perspective of the observer – and his or her creativity and business acumen – these factors may be considered hazards or sources of opportunity, thus giving the notion of “risk” a double meaning.
 Argentina is on the brink of becoming an emerging market as defined by the investment banking community and is on the verge of formally applying to become an OECD member (as of April 2018).
 The conditions for foreign investors have changed considerably over the past two years of a pro-market government.
 However, the recent default on public debt and the political crisis in 2001 are still on the minds of the business community and the most recent – May 2018 – debt (liquidity?) crisis is a case in point.
 This is the moment to analyze the status quo and possible trajectories for Argentina and understand what risks investors continue to face in this emerging market.
 That requires an analysis of the local and regional economic, political, social and cultural context in which entrepreneurs and established businesses evolve, be they foreigners or locals.

 Through a combination of academic field study, guest lectures from industry and political leaders, and a comparative field study excursion to Uruguay, this education abroad program will offer students a balanced-understanding between the business perspective and the policy-maker perspective.
 While businesses have to analyze, weigh and navigate risks of all kinds, public policy makers are often key in preemptively reducing potential risks and attracting investment.
 Smart business leaders recognize good business environments and smart country leaders know that.